 Programme of study while on Erasmus placement

 Whilst on your Erasmus placement you are expected to take the equivalent of a full year's study at Warwick.
 Here you would take 120 CATS worth of modules; this is equivalent to 60 European Credit Transfer System (ECTS) points.
-The detailed programme of study must be approved by the Erasmus Coordinator once you are on placement but should reflect the degree course you are enrolled on at Warwick.
+The detailed programme of study must be approved by the Programme Manager once you are on placement but should reflect the degree course you are enrolled on at Warwick.
 For example, we would expect those taking BSc Economics to take most of their modules while on placement in Economics, at least 50%.
 However, we are prepared to allow some flexibility in choice of modules.
 In particular, Warwick recognises the ECTS of short language courses that you may take while abroad, even if the host institution does not include these on your transcript for your year with them; do ensure you come back with a certificate from the module if you have taken such a course.

 Students studying BSc/BA Economics, Politics and International Studies, BSc Mathematics and Economics or BSc/BA Philosophy, Politics and Economics should discuss the precise balance between different subject areas with their various departments.